Transmission Fluid Check

 - If no fluid drips from the port, the fluid level is low; add some ATF and recheck the level.
 It should be at the base of the fluid level check port with just a drip or trickle dripping out.

-Automatic transmissions contain a dipstick with both hot and cold level markings.
+Automatic transmissions contain a dipstick with hot and cold level markings.
 Cold is room temperature of 60° to 80° and hot is 160° to 180°.
-The vehicle must be on a level surface, and the transmission brought to operating temperature.
+The vehicle must be on a level surface, bringing the transmission to operating temperature.